 Nobody can live on a roller coaster

-When sleep expert Professor Leon Lack was asked to explain the cause of the feeling of the extreme confusion and disorientation in sleep drunkenness, he pointed out at the body’s “roller coaster sleep cycle”.
-To make our life bearable, our body switches off certain functions during the sleep.
+When sleep expert Professor Leon Lack was asked to explain the cause of the feeling of the extreme confusion and disorientation in sleep drunkenness, he pointed at the body’s “roller coaster sleep cycle”.
+To make our life bearable, our body switches off certain functions during sleep.
 This can then cause different unusual experiences if we interrupt the sleeping at a particular moment.

-For instance, when the brain goes through the increased processing of information which creates dreams, our body is actively paralyzed, so we wouldn’t act out our dreams.
+For instance, when the brain goes through the increased processing of information that creates dreams, our body is actively paralyzed, so we wouldn’t act out our dreams.
 If we wake up during REM sleep, we could experience temporary muscle paralysis.
 Well, do I need to say that I’ve checked that box as well?